awsdocs/aws-doc-sdk-examples/cpp/example_code/aurora/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

 *Aurora is a fully managed relational database engine that's built for the cloud and compatible with MySQL and PostgreSQL.
-Amazon Aurora is part of Amazon RDS.*
+Aurora is part of Amazon Relational Database Service (Amazon RDS).*

 ## ⚠ Important